Senegal

 Internet Access: Expect poor Wi-Fi away from the larger towns.
 Most of the lodges we use have it but it can be very slow.
 Mobile phone coverage is good but check that your home network will work here.

 FOOD: While the food is good, there is remarkably little variation.
 Most meals are either fish or chicken.
 Beef and lamb are available but not that common.
 Most meals are served with either chips or rice, and sometimes some basic vegetables.
 The meals are often served with a yassa sauce – a very tasty slightly spicy sauce made from onions.
 Vegetarians are not well catered for and it may help if you can manage some flexibility in your approach.
-For strict vegetarians who do not eat fish or chicken, very often all that will be available will be the vegetables (if served) and rice or chips with the yassa sauce.
+For strict vegetarians who do not eat fish or chicken, very often all that will be available will be the vegetables and rice or chips with the yassa sauce.
 Omelettes are usually available everywhere.
 In some places, pasta with a simple tomato sauce is available.
 Salads are also served in some places.
 The leader will endeavour to buy bananas and other roadside fruit where possible.

 Alcohol is widely available although we do visit a few places where it is not served.